All blog posts

 Fighting that famous afternoon dip with some source of quick sugars, who isn't guilty of it?

-As an avid athlete with a passion for nutrition, Kevin Ringoot discovered that snacks are often not as healthy as they promise to be.
-That's why he came up with healthy snack boxes in 2018, which he launched under the name JustBite.
-He self-selects snacks with high-quality and natural ingredients, such as cookies, responsible alternatives to chips and popcorn, loose nuts, seeds and kernels and freeze-dried fruit.
-These are produced by custom companies or other local brands and wrapped in sustainable packaging.
+As an avid athlete with a passion for nutrition, Kevin Ringoot discovered that snacks are often not as healthy as they claim.
+That's why, in 2018, he launched healthy snack boxes under the name JustBite.
+He handpicks snacks with high-quality, natural ingredients, such as cookies, healthy alternatives to chips and popcorn, loose nuts, seeds, and freeze-dried fruit.
+These are produced by custom-made companies or other local brands and wrapped in sustainable packaging.

-If you subscribe, you will receive a personalized box each month, adapted to diets and allergies.
-A portion of JustBite's proceeds, by the way, go to the Children's Cancer Fund's SuperPowerful Delicious, a project that supports sick children with healthy and balanced food.
+With a subscription, you'll receive a personalized box every month, tailored to your diet and allergies.
+A portion of JustBite's proceeds goes to SuperKrachtig Lekker, a project run by the Children's Cancer Fund, which supports sick children with a healthy and balanced diet.

 -1.jpeg)